 5.4 Determination of Credit Cover Default

-5.4.1 If, in relation to a Letter of Credit, a Trading Party fails to comply with paragraphs 5.1.4 or 5.1.6 by the timescales stipulated thereunder, the FAA shall immediately and without notice to the Trading Party, demand payment of the entire amount of the Letter of Credit and deposit the proceeds in the Reserve Account.
+5.4.1 If, in relation to a Letter of Credit, an Imbalance Party fails to comply with paragraphs 5.1.4 or 5.1.6 by the timescales stipulated thereunder, the FAA shall immediately and without notice to the Imbalance Party, demand payment of the entire amount of the Letter of Credit and deposit the proceeds in the Reserve Account.

-5.4.2 The FAA shall forthwith notify BSCCo and the relevant Trading Party as soon as it becomes aware of or if at any time:
+5.4.2 The FAA shall forthwith notify BSCCo and the relevant Imbalance Party as soon as it becomes aware of or if at any time:

-(a) the FAA makes a demand on the Credit Cover held in Cash Deposits and/or Letter of Credit for such Trading Party in the event of a Payment Default;
+(a) the FAA makes a demand on the Credit Cover held in Cash Deposits and/or Letter of Credit for such Imbalance Party in the event of a Payment Default;

-(b) the FAA makes a demand under any Letter of Credit provided by such Trading Party as Credit Cover.
+(b) the FAA makes a demand under any Letter of Credit provided by such Imbalance Party as Credit Cover.

 6 Operate Banking Arrangements